SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     $ cmake ../SimpleElastix/SuperBuild
     $ make -j4

-The SuperBuild will download and install dependencies (elastix, ITK and SWIG) and compile SimpleElastix.
-When we have built the project, we can find language packages in the :code:`${BUILD_DIRECTORY}/SimpleITK-build/Wrapping` directory.
+When the project has been built, we can find language packages in the :code:`${BUILD_DIRECTORY}/SimpleITK-build/Wrapping` directory.
 For example, to install the python module onto your system, navigate to

 ::